Beth N. Rom-Rymer, Ph. D.

 0

 As your President, I will walk courageously, with you, into our future.
-My outreach to all of our communities will be collaborative, intersectional, with an emphasis on scientific evidence and psychological knowledge, bridge-building, EDI, and gender and sexual diversity, to unravel and solve our world’s toughest challenges.
+I will listen to you with respect and compassion and govern boldly.
+My outreach to all of our many communities will be collaborative, intersectional, with an emphasis on scientific evidence, bridge-building, equity, diversity, inclusion, gender and sexual diversity, and working to unravel and solve our world’s toughest challenges.

 Beth N. Rom-Rymer, Ph.D. has been a pioneer throughout her life.
 She was in the first class of women at Princeton University, graduating in 1973.
 Dr. Rom-Rymer created the Victim-Witness Assistance Unit in the State Attorney's Office, Tallahassee, Florida, in 1977, where she worked on the Ted Bundy serial murder case, 1978-1979.
 During that time, she also co-founded and was the first Board president of Refuge House, a shelter for surviving families of domestic violence in Tallahassee, Florida.
 Dr. Rom-Rymer gave a keynote talk at the 40th anniversary celebration of Refuge House.
 Dr. Rom-Rymer is one of the psychologists who created the field of forensic geriatrics in 2000, testifying, nationally, in cases concerning the sexual abuse of older adults in nursing homes and writing book chapters about the role of the forensic psychologist in geriatric settings.
 Foreseeing the critical need for comprehensive mental health prescribers, Dr. Rom-Rymer undertook training in Clinical Psychopharmacology during the 1990's and became a national leader in the advocacy for psychologists' prescriptive authority, when she was elected the fourth president of the fledgling APA Division 55 (Pharmacotherapy) in 2004.